How to Run an Ethereum Node (Step-by-Step Guide)

 To fix this, set up and launch the Prysm client (consensus client) as described in the next steps.
 Once Prysm is running and connected to Geth, the message will disappear.

-Now that Geth is up and running, the next step is to set up the Prysm Beacon Chain client, which acts as the consensus client.
+Now that Geth is up and running, the next step is to set up the Prysm beacon node, which acts as the consensus client.

 Download and Prepare the Prysm Script: